learn-co-curriculum/react-hooks-components-basics/README.md

 applications can become.
 The difficulty in logically arranging, architecting, and programming these web applications increases with their size.
 Components are like little packages: they help us keep everything organized and predictable while abstracting the ['boilerplate'][boilerplate] code.

-Each component contains a snippet of code that describes what it should render to the DOM.
+Components can do many things, but their end goal is always the same: they all must contain a snippet of code that describes what they should render to the DOM.

 ## React Application Idea

 Enough of a description — let's see some examples!
-While the possibilities of what we can do with components are endless, the first thing we need to understand about them is the ways in which they act as code templates.
+While the possibilities of what we can do with components are endless, the first thing we need to understand about them is the ways in which they act as **code templates**.
 Let's start simply and build up from there using the following as an example:

 Let's imagine we want a blog article describing the fact (note: not opinion) of